 The problem is that New Mexico does not offer a personal belief exemption.
 It offers medical exemptions and religious exemptions for vaccination only.
 In other words, these people got their vaccine exemption using an exemption that did not reflect their real reasons.

 Our host, the Skeptical Raptor, invited me to describe an article I wrote on this that is forthcoming in the Hastings Law Journal.
 The article argues that:

 - People lie to get a religious exemption.

 - Our jurisprudence makes preventing such abuse very hard.
-And with good
+And with good reasons.

-    reasons.

-    - Because the religious exemption is so prone to abuse, we should remove it.
+- Because the religious exemptions for vaccination are so prone to abuse, we should remove them.

 A. People lie to get a religious exemption:

 The article uses three pieces of evidence to support that claim.
 First, it examines survey data for the reasons people do not vaccinate.
 Generally, the reasons people give – like in the New Mexico survey – are safety concerns, not religious reasons.

 Second, it surveys the positions of established religions and what they say about vaccines–something covered in a recent post in this blog, although the coverage is a bit different.
 As part B will explain, our jurisprudence does not allow courts to refuse an exemption to someone just because the religious they officially belong to does not prohibit vaccines.
 But if many of those using a religious exemption belong to religions that do not oppose or even warmly embrace and support vaccines, the religious grounds for the exemption are at least a little suspect.

 Here is one example of what one Jewish scholar says about vaccines: